-Screening to improve Health in Very Preterm Infants in Europe - SHIPS
+SHIPS – Screening and Following up to Improve Health in Very Preterm Infants in Europe

 Very preterm infants face higher risks of health and developmental issues than children born at term.
-Follow-up programmes aim to identify any problems early in order to enable interventions and optimal management of health care needs.
-The Screening to Improve Health In very Preterm InfantS in Europe (SHIPS) project seeks to create new knowledge about the effectiveness of these programmes and to use these results to develop guidelines for effective follow-up.
+Follow-up programmes aim to identify health concerns early in order to enable interventions and optimal management of health care needs.
+The Screening to improve Health In very Preterm InfantS in Europe (SHIPS) project seeks to create new knowledge about the effectiveness of these programmes and to use these results to develop guidelines for effective follow-up.
 The overall aim is to improve the health and quality of life of children born very preterm.

 Via the four different SHIPS sub-studies the researchers collect data in the study regions on

 - the children’s health, healthcare use and quality of life

 - the families’ experiences of follow-up and subsequent care

 - the coverage, content and costs of the follow-up and screening programmes

 Therefore, a multi-piece data collection approach was conceptualised to gather data from questionnaires filled out by parents, assessments of children’s (< 28 weeks) development by clinical psychologists, personal interviews with selected parents about their experiences of follow-up, and structured questionnaires sent to directors on follow-up programmes.

 EFCNI is proud to be involved as partner adding patient perspectives and personal experiences to the research process and leading the activities for parental involvement as well as dissemination and outreach in SHIPS.
 A SHIPS Parent Advisory Board (PAB) with 13 members was constituted: